mountEvarus/vibeplayer/readme.md

 # Figure out how to load all music in a folder!
 # Final styling
 # Clean up code (seperation of concerns!)
-# Move config to other file.
-# id3 tag info and cover art

 ### JS PROTOTYPE FINISHED